-During the academic year, the Faculty of Engineering & Natural Sciences at the JKU will proudly celebrate its 50th anniversary.
+During the academic year 2018/2019, the Faculty of Engineering & Natural Sciences at the JKU proudly celebrated its 50th anniversary.
 During the span of half a century, the faculty has successfully conducted ground-breaking research and has helped Upper Austria emerge and thrive as an important location of business.
 To mark this momentous occasion, the faculty took a look back at an exciting, eventful history as well as took a look forward to a stimulating and thought-provoking future.

 The academic areas at the Faculty of Engineering & Natural Sciences designed a top-class series of scientific events for this purpose, which kicked off with the official ceremony on September 7, 2018.